technosmarter/result-management-system-in-PHP-and-MYSQL/README.md

 ![image](https://user-images.githubusercontent.com/41726733/191245052-5fcce83d-6c29-41e3-b1fb-10018e0b87e6.png)

 The result management system is written in PHP.
 This result management system is created for school and colleges.
 If you are looking for student result management system in PHP then you are right place.
 Install result management system on your server and publish students results online.
+You can get complete source code for result managment system in PHP and MYSQL.
+Get <a href="https://technosmarter.com/item/student-result-management-system-for-school-and-college-in-php-website">Result management system in PHP (Demo & Source Code)</a>